 • Awardees must agree to the terms of the RISE program.

-• Eligible experiences include supervised, structured summer learning opportunities that allow students to apply their Duke-acquired knowledge and skills to fields related to their career interests.
+• Eligible internships include supervised, structured summer learning programs that allow students to apply their Duke-acquired knowledge and skills to fields related to their career interests.
+Experiences that are a stepping stone towards your career interests are highly considered by the RISE committee.

-• You are required to consult with a Duke faculty member to discuss your summer program and your goals for participating, ensuring you receive mentorship and guidance.
+• Before applying, you are required to consult with a Duke faculty member to discuss your summer internship and your goals for participating, ensuring you receive mentorship and guidance.

-• The program must be external to Duke and either unpaid or low-paid (maximum compensation of $2,500).
+• The internship must be external to and not connected to Duke and either unpaid or low-paid (approximate maximum compensation of $2,500).
+See Cost of Living Calculator.

 • Both in-person and hybrid opportunities are eligible for funding.
 Hybrid opportunities should involve at least two on-site days per week.
 Fully remote opportunities are also eligible but must be addressed in your proposal narrative, including a description of the mentorship your supervisor will provide.